babel/babel/packages/babel-parser/README.md

 </p>

 <p align="center">
-  The Babel parser (previously babylon) is a JavaScript parser used in <a href="https://github.com/babel/babel">Babel</a>.
+  The Babel parser (previously Babylon) is a JavaScript parser used in <a href="https://github.com/babel/babel">Babel</a>.
 </p>

  - The latest ECMAScript version enabled by default (ES2017).